A Dog’s Perspective on Stem-Cell TherapyMay 20, 2010

 An animal communication client asked: Any tips on how to help extra furry dogs stay cool in this heat??
 That’s a great question!
-Living with pugs most of my adult life, I do have some tricks up my sleeve.
-While a pug is not ”extra furry” like a Husky or Australian Shepard, they do have delicate respiratory systems which can become very quickly compromised in heat and humidity.
+Having lived with pugs, I do have some tricks up my sleeve.
+While a pug is not “extra furry” like a Husky or Australian Shepard, they do have delicate respiratory systems which can become very quickly compromised in heat and humidity.

 Here are some tips: